 Joint BA/MA Degree: The BA/MA joint degree program with CIR is intended for rising fourth-year students enrolled in the College at the University of Chicago who want to pursue graduate education in international relations.
-Applications are due during Winter Quarter of a student’s third year in the College.
-Students graduating with the BA/MA are expected to fulfill all of the regular requirements for graduation from CIR.
-Full instructions and a timeline of application can be found in the College Catalog here.
+During the Autumn Quarter of their third year, prospective BA/MA students must consult with their College adviser, the Director of Undergraduate Studies in their College major, and the Assistant Dean of Students for Admissions in the Social Sciences (Lindsey Weglarz, email@example.com).

 Joint MBA/MA Program: Students applying to the MBA/MA must apply for admission to the Booth School of Business, clearly indicate that they are interested in the MBA/MA with CIR, and provide the additional materials requested for joint-degree consideration.

 - Students take a reduced course load of 14 courses in the Booth School of Business, and the full 9 graduate courses required by CIR (in addition to the non-credit course commitments and required MA thesis paper project).
 Individual courses cannot be double-counted towards the requirements for both degree programs.